homm1t/rsschool-2019Q1-cv/cv.md

  I am taking magistracy degree at Belorussian State University at Property management faculty.
 This will allow me to understand how to manage such assets.

  #### Activities which are connected to IT
- * [Introduction to SAP analytics solution basen on SAP HANA] (http://fpmi.bsu.by/main.aspx?guid=18021&detail=68873) - Finished succesfully :white_check_mark:
+ * Introduction to SAP analytics solution basen on SAP HANA [Details] (http://fpmi.bsu.by/main.aspx?guid=18021&detail=68873) - Finished succesfully :white_check_mark:

 #### English level